NREL/Phase-space-sampling/README.md

 ## Purpose

 The purpose of the tool is to perform a smart downselection of a large number of datapoints.
 Typically, large numerical simulations generate billions, or even trillions of datapoints.
-However, there may be redundancy in the dataset which unecessarily constrains memory and computing requirements.
+However, there may be redundancy in the dataset which unnecessarily constrains memory and computing requirements.
 Here, redundancy is defined as closeness in feature space.
 The method is called phase-space sampling.

 ## Running the example without poetry